lqiu96/protobuf-test-cases/README.md

 4. third-party-library: Test customers who have third party libraries that bring in protobuf.
 These customers may define their own protobuf versions or may have a protobuf version defined by one of their dependencies

+Additionally, there are a few additional non-testing modules
-Additionally, protobuf-library is a module that simulates a third party dependency with different versions of protobuf being brought in.
-This module is imported by `third-party-library` to simulate a library with protobuf.
+- protobuf-library module simulates a third party dependency wraps the Java SDK client libraries and uses them with different versions of protobuf.
+This module can bring in client libraries that are compiled and run with different versions of protobuf.
+This module is imported by `third-party-library` to simulate the functionalities for library with protobuf.
+- proto-test-case-helper module contains common interfaces that can be used by all test cases.
+Adding test cases to the interface prevents forgetting to add test cases to all required modules
+- parent-pom contains all the common properties and dependencies that is shared in all the modules

 # Maven Profiles
 There are two Maven profiles that can be called with these test cases